edgedelta/docs/docs/installation/add-profiler-agent.md

 You can use this document to learn how to deploy the Edge Delta Agent with a profiler.

-> **Note**
->
-> This document only applies to Go-based web applications.

-For Go-based web applications, you can add a profiler during agent deployment.
-A profiler is useful to obtain data about instances where the agent is deployed, such as reviewing why CPU usage is high.

-Afterwards, to obtain the data data, you can run a command to download a report.
+The Edge Delta agent is a Go-based binary that (when specified during deployment) can expose CPU and memory profiling information.
+This information can be useful to understand specific activity, such as understanding why CPU usage is high.
+Afterwards deployment, to obtain the data, you can run a command to download a report.

 * * * * *